whodevil/muchsync/muchsync.1.md

 Message tags are synchronized based on notmuch's message-ID (usually the Message-ID header of a message), rather than message contents.
 On conflict, tags are combined as follows.
-Any tag in the notmuch configuration parameter `new.tags` is removed from the message unless it appears on both replicas.
+Any tag in the notmuch configuration parameter `muchsync.and_tags` is removed from the message unless it appears on both replicas.
 Any other tag is added if it appears on any replica.
-In other words, tags in `new.tags` are logically anded, while all other flags are logically ored.
-(This approach will give the most predictable results if `new.tags` has the same value in all your replicas.
-The `--init` option ensures this initially, but subsequent changes to `new.tags` must be manually propagated.)
+In other words, tags in `muchsync.and_tags` are logically anded, while all other flags are logically ored.
+(This approach will give the most predictable results if `muchsync.and_tags` has the same value in all your replicas.
+The `--init` option ensures uniform configurations initially, but subsequent changes to `muchsync.and_tags` must be manually propagated.)

+If your configuration file does not specify a value for `muchsync.and_tags`, the default is to use the set of tags specified in the `new.tags` configuration option.
+This should give intuitive results unless you use a two-pass tagging system such as the afew tool, in which case `new.tags` is used to flag input to the second pass while you likely want `muchsync.and_tags` to reflect the output of the second pass.

 ## File deletion